 Lesser Marsh Grasshopper - Chorthippus albomarginatus

 Length 13-23 mm.
-Similar in appearance to the Meadow Grasshopper; straw brown or light green-coloured and less brightly coloured than the Meadow Grasshopper.
+Similar in appearance to the Meadow Grasshopper; straw brown or light green-coloured but less brightly coloured.
 The side keels of the pronotum are almost parallel.
-It has a rather pointed snout, robust antennae and a white border to the wings which varies in intensity.
+The wings have expanded radial cells in the wing which also have a distinct costal bulge.
+It has white border to the wings which varies in intensity.
 It has functional wings and flies readily in hot weather.

 Easily confused with the Meadow Grasshopper.

 - almost parallel side keels on the pronotum

 - (usually) a white line along the wing (in mature specimens)

 This grasshopper cab be found in damp grasland areas, particularly where it floods in winter, but also occurs in drier conditions, on roadside verges, waste ground, etc.

 Mid season species with nymphs hatching in May.
 Adults appear from early to mid July and remain abundant through to October.

 Quite a common species but most records come from south-eastern England and the Midlands.

 Very common after recent colonisation; first recorded in Rutland in1997.
 Now the dominant species in some sites; occurs in improved grassland in addition to old meadows.

 Enter a town or village to see local records